 I think the best example would be gun control.
 I grew up being taught about the dangers of guns, and eventually that changed to include knives.
 I held the misguided belief that eliminating guns would also eliminate crime.
 I was young, and very naive.

-When I became actively involved with the British National Party, I began considering the rights of the people to defend their homes and families from violent attackers.
+When I became actively involved with British politics, I began considering the rights of the people to defend their homes and families from violent attackers.
 This came as a result of learning about the infamous Tony Martin case.
 For the American readers, Tony Martin was a farmer who shot two thieves while they were robbing his home.
 This was after the police had willfully refused to take any action against them during, and after, previous robberies.
 One of these repeat criminals died from a bullet wound that was inflicted as he ran through Tony's house in the dark.
 Tony was charged with murder, and for illegally owning a firearm for self-defense.
 This tragic case taught me about the necessity of being able to defend one's land, however I still considered carrying arms on a person to be both unnecessary and potentially dangerous.